-Matthew Ferlazzo focuses his practice in commercial litigation, reinsurance, and insurance litigation.
-He also has experience representing and advising insurance companies in environmental, mass tort, construction defect, and construction accident insurance coverage matters.
+Matthew Ferlazzo focuses his practice on commercial litigation, reinsurance, and insurance litigation.
+He also has experience representing and advising insurance companies in cyber, COVID-19, environmental, mass tort, construction defect, and construction accident insurance coverage matters.
 Matthew has litigated matters from pleading through trial and appeal in state and federal courts throughout the country, as well as before arbitration panels.

-Matthew has worked on a variety of issues important to the reinsurance and insurance industries, including fraud and misrepresentation, claims allocation, trigger of coverage, number of occurrences, late notice, additional insured coverage, follow the settlements, access to records, loss sensitive and retrospectively rated insurance programs, pre-hearing security and insurance coverage issues arising from the destruction of the World Trade Center.
+Matthew has worked on a variety of issues important to the reinsurance and insurance industries, including cyber claims, COVID-19 claims, fraud and misrepresentation, claims allocation, trigger of coverage, number of occurrences, late notice, additional insured coverage, follow the settlements, access to records, loss sensitive and retrospectively rated insurance programs, pre-hearing security and insurance coverage issues arising from the destruction of the World Trade Center.

 Matthew joined Hinshaw & Culbertson LLP in October 2014 as a result of the merger of Hinshaw and the Los Angeles-based firm of Barger & Wolen LLP.
 Before working at Barger & Wolen, he was an associate with Ford Marrin Esposito Witmeyer & Gleser LLP in New York.